SaiChandra2896/LikeMindedRoomies/README.md

 Lets use AWS as well for data storing.
 Build it with cutting edge UI using advanced libraries.

+### Learnings
+Understand How to build a high end project from scratch to a production stage.

 **Intrested Persons Can text me on Whats App-9177436073 or Call me on 8919229688**